About Us

 - Closed-loop ePayment applications such as corporate canteen or vending services

-Security FAQs
+Technical FAQs

 All credential data stored on a smartcard is encrypted via AES (128/256 Bit), 3DES, DES, or LEGIC encryption.
 LEGIC Security Modules are pre-programmed with corresponding decryption keys stored in an integrated secure element, meaning they never leave secure environments in an unencrypted form.
 Keys are also modified after each session eliminating so-called replay attacks.